Twin Cities, Gemini

 Huh?
 That was random.

 “Give me a sec,” Cadence said, patting Francis on the back as she approached the tourist from behind.
-She cleared her throat and said, “Well, talk about a twist of fate.”
+She cleared her throat when she was in front of him.
+“Well, talk about a twist of fate.”

 The Sagittarian’s head perked up as he turned around.
-And he squinted at her for a long and hard moment before he threw his hands up in the air.
+He squinted at her for a long and hard moment before he threw his hands up in the air.

 “It’s you!” he exclaimed, suddenly wrapping Cadence in a tight hug.
 “My knight from the night!
 Cadence, was it?”